Sato-Tate groups of some weight 3 motives: Testing the generalized Sato-Tate conjecture

 Table \ref{table:STgroups} lists invariants that allow us to distinguish the groups $G$.
 As in \cite{FKRS12}, $d$ denotes the real dimension of $G$; $c$ is the number $|G/G^0|$ of connected components of $G$; and $z_1$ and $z_2$ are defined by

-where $z_{i,j}$ is the number of connected components of $G$ on which the restriction of $a_i$ is constant and equal to the integer $j$.
-We use $[G/G^0]$ to denote the isomorphism class of the component group of $G$, and the notations $\cyc n$ and $\dih n$ indicate the cyclic group of $n$ element and the dihedral group of $2n$ elements, respectively.
+where $z_{i,j}$ is the number of connected components of $G$ for which the $i$th coefficient $a_i$ of he characteristic polynomial of each of its elements is equal to the integer $j$.
+We use $[G/G^0]$ to denote the isomorphism class of the component group of $G$, and the notations $\cyc n$ and $\dih n$ indicate the cyclic group of $n$ elements and the dihedral group of $2n$ elements, respectively.
 For each of the motives $M$ constructed in the sections that follow, the nature of the construction allows us to predict the type of identity component and the number of components, as well as the values of the invariants $z_1$ and~$z_2$, which is enough to uniquely determine a candidate Sato-Tate group $G$.
 The last column of Table~\ref{table:STgroups} references the example motives $M$ whose candidate Sato-Tate group is $G$.
-For all but three groups ($N(G_{3,3})$, $F_{ac}$, and $F_{a,b,c}$) there is at least one such example, and in many cases there are multiple constructions that lead to the same candidate Sato-Tate group.
+For all but one group ($F_{a,b,c}$) there is at least one such example, and in many cases there are multiple constructions that lead to the same candidate Sato-Tate group.